 - please avoid bringing well children or other healthy members of the community (e.g., friends, neighbours, drivers).

 Please arrive on time.
 Give yourself one hour to complete the testing process.

 Ask the health care professional performing your test what you need to do after getting tested.
 Carefully read and follow the instructions you are provided (also posted below) for details on whether or not you are required to self-isolate, and when you can return to work or school.

 How do I obtain my COVID-19 test result?

 Your COVID-19 test result should be available in 2 to 5 days.
-To obtain your result visit covid-19.ontario.ca and click on “View your test results.”
+To obtain your result visit COVID-19.Ontario.ca and click on “View your test results.”
 A valid (green) Ontario photo health card is required.
 If you do not see your result, please contact your family doctor.

 If you cannot access the online viewer or do not have a family doctor, call 613-544-3400 extension 4204.
-Leave your full name (include spelling of last name), date of birth and date of testing.
+Please leave your full name (include spelling of last name), date of birth and date of testing.
 Your call will be returned within 24 hours.
 We can only respond to calls related to testing.

-What if I have questions or concerns about the Assessment Centre?
+What if I have questions?

 You can send them to COVIDAC@KingstonHSC.ca.
 We will do our best to respond within 2 business days.